-And I improvised all the possible ways, be it songs, recitals, drama, as... starting from the first poem to the last, then from the last to the first.
-The combination of this poetry of Yannis Risto.
+And I improvised in all the possible ways, be it songs, recitals, drama, as... starting from the first poem to the last, then from the last to the first, a combination of Yannis Ritsos's poetry.
 I had those books for six months and something, they were my best friends.
 And I sang, I sang, I sang, a lot.
 The song doesn't sound anywhere better than it does in prison (smiles).